syncfusion-content/asp.netmvc-docs/aspnetmvc/TreeGrid/Columns.md

 {% endhighlight %}

-The column editors can be further customized using the `EditOptions` property of the column object.
+The column editors can be further customized by using the `EditOptions` property of column object.

-The following example shows how to define additional properties to customize the date edit type,
+The following example shows how to define additional properties to the date picker control,

 {% highlight CSHTML %}
 @(Html.EJ().TreeGrid("TreeGridContainer")